braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer.md

 1. Obtain an AASA file in one of the following methods:
     * If you've set up OneLink with universal links, you may already have an AASA file associated with OneLink.
 To obtain the AASA file, perform the following:
         * Copy the OneLink subdomain of your OneLink template.
-Ensure the template supports universal links.
+Make sure the template supports universal links.
         * Paste it instead of the placeholder in the following URL: `<OneLinkSubdomain>.onelink.me/.well-known/apple-app-site-association`
         * To download the AASA file, paste the OneLink URL into your browser's address bar and press **Enter**.
 The file will then be downloaded to your computer, and you can open and view its contents using any text editor.
     * [Apple's guide on universal links](https://developer.apple.com/documentation/xcode/allowing_apps_and_websites_to_link_to_your_content) explains how to create the AASA file.